 Cone Trees is designed and maintained by me, Abhay Rautela.
 I work as a Usability analyst at the Singapore office of the International Baccalaureate Organization.

 I worked as the UX lead at Possible for the Standard Chartered banking website global revamp.
 The bank won Best Consumer Internet Bank (global) award besides Best Consumer Internet Bank (regional) award for Middle East/Africa, among many other awards, all in the year 2013.

 I also worked as the UX lead at PebbleRoad for the IE Singapore social intranet.
 The intranet won first place at the Digital Workplace Group’s (DWG) “My Beautiful Intranet (Goes Social)” competition.

-I am a member of the The Association for Computing Machinery Special Interest Group on Computer Human Interaction (ACM SIGCHI) and the User Experience Professionals Association (UXPA) and was a student member of the Usability Professionals Association (UPA).
+I am a member of the The Association for Computing Machinery Special Interest Group on Computer Human Interaction (ACM SIGCHI), the User Experience Professionals Association (UXPA), the Ergonomics Society of Singapore (ERGOSS), and was a student member of the Usability Professionals Association (UPA).
 I was also a member of the executive of the International Federation for Information Processing (IFIP) Special Interest Group (SIG) 13.1 on Interaction Design & International Development (IDID).

 You can get in touch with me at hello at conetrees dot com or simply use the contact form.

 I am the creator and lead coordinator of the New Delhi UX Book Club.
 If you’re a User Experience practitioner in and around New Delhi, consider joining it.